-Deep historical roots are visible in the emblem of the university.
-The USAL logo represents the institution as a carrier of extensive knowledge about the past and present of the country, which is passed on to students along with educational programs.
+Deep historical roots are evident in the university’s emblem.
+The USAL logo represents the institution as a repository of extensive knowledge about the country’s past and present, which is passed on to students through its educational programs.

 Meaning and History

-Ranked among the oldest universities globally, USAL is distinguished by an impressive emblem, which consists of a name in a special typeface and an impressive round shield.
-An authentic logo is the university’s name, located in two tiers: the first – “Universidad,” the second – “D Salamanca.”
-Both words are individually printed in red.
+Ranked among the oldest universities globally, USAL is distinguished by an emblem featuring its name in a distinctive typeface and a round shield.
+An authentic logo is the university’s name, presented in two tiers: the first, “Universidad”; the second, “D Salamanca.”
+Both words are printed individually in red.

 Compositionally, they are conceived so that the initial letter meaning “U” is interpreted as the Roman number “V.” Another striking feature is the presence of two miniature lowercase “i” s among the uppercase letters.
 They effectively stand out from the rest, adding originality to the emblem.